slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Take extreme ownership.
 Why? when are willing to swallow your pride and take ownership of your life and success, you will cultivate respect for yourself and respect from others.

 <!--
+> *'I was gratified to be able to answer promptly.
+I said I didn’t know.' -- Mark Twain*

+31. Virtue is greater than wealth.
+A man’s capacity and greatness are to be measured by his virtue and not by his fortune.
+She alone is all-sufficient. -- Balthasar Gracian

 Men take responsibility for their lives, treat others with respect, and do what needs to be done.

 Rather go to bed without dinner then to rise in debt. -- Benjmain Franklin